 What do you personally believe will happen to you?
 If you have watched someone die or are working with those who are coming to terms with loss, what do you think is happening with their Qi?

 This course will address these questions.
 It will offer practical ways to sit with and touch those clients who may be sad, scared, frail or close to their earthly end, and it will invite you to share your stories.

 Come along on 8 / 9 June 2019 and meet Tamsin Grainger, Shiatsu practitioner and teacher from Edinburgh, Scotland who will lead this weekend.

 Contact: Panayiota Polychroni-Giannino: firstname.lastname@example.org, +30 697 2 08 37 32

 |This 2-day workshop is open for Shiatsu Practitioners and students of all levels.|

-Tamsin Grainger is a practitioner (MRSS) and Principal of The Shiatsu School Edinburgh, established 2000.
-After graduating from The Glasgow School of Shiatsu in 1989, she has worked full-time with Shiatsu on a one-to-one basis, with small groups, and as a teacher (T), specialising at various times in pregnancy, AIDS and cancer.
-She was a guest teacher presenting her work on Shiatsu with small children at the European Shiatsu Congress in Kiental, Switzerland in 2012, and about cancer in Norway.
+Tamsin Grainger is a practitioner (MRSS) and founder of The Shiatsu School Edinburgh, established in 2000.
+After graduating from The Glasgow School of Shiatsu in 1989, she worked full-time with Shiatsu, on a one-to-one basis and with small groups, specialising in pregnancy, AIDS and cancer.
+She is also a teacher (T), presenting her work on Shiatsu with small children at the European Shiatsu Congress in Kiental, Switzerland in 2012, and about cancer in Norway.
 She has recently shared workshops and discussions on the subject of ‘Loss in Shiatsu Practice’ in Paris and London.
 Tamsin has served as a Director and Chair of The Shiatsu Society and is currently on the Profession Specific Board of The Complementary and Natural Healthcare Council (CNHC).